Call-for-Code-for-Racial-Justice/Legit-Info/DESCRIPTION.md

-# Fix Politics
+# Legit-Info

-Fix Politics is a simple `Content Management System`, or CMS for short, that delivers curated content to users.
+Legit-Info is a simple `Content Management System`, or CMS for short, that delivers legislation content to users.

 ## Section 1 Administration